skyway/skyway.github.io/en/ios-tutorial.md

 [_peer on:SKW_PEER_EVENT_DISCONNECTED callback:^(NSObject* obj) {}];
 ```

-## Calling/Disconnecting/Receiving Process
+## Calling, Disconnecting and Receiving calls
 {: #call-event }

-Add processes to call/disconnect/receive.

-### Calling Process
+### Calling
 {: #call }

-Select the PeerID of the partner and call him/her.
+Select the PeerID of the partner you want to call and call him/her.

 #### Obtain the PeerID of the Destination

-Tap actionButton.
-If in not-connected status, use listAllPeers method to obtain a list of PeerID of the connection destination.
-Delete your own ID from the obtained list and show the list with `PeerListViewController`.
+Tap the actionButton.
+If you aren't already connected to a peer, use the listAllPeers method to obtain a list of all other user's PeerIDs.
+Delete your own ID from the obtained list and show the list with the `PeerListViewController`.

 *Objective-C*
 {: .lang}